 Important dates

 The goal is to increase the number of internationally competitive applications with Swedish participation.
-In the planning grant proposal, you should describe the activities that will be carried out to develop the main project and the role of the Swedish project partners in the preparatory work.
+In the planning grant application, you should describe the activities that will be carried out to develop the main project and the role of the Swedish project partners in the preparatory work.

 The planning grant supports the work of developing a strong and well-coordinated proposal.
 It increases the chances of participating in high-quality international research and innovation projects and of obtaining international funding.
-The call for proposals thus strengthens the role of Swedish actors in collaborations that can make a real difference – both for sustainable social development and for Swedish innovative power.
+The call for proposals thereby strengthens the role of Swedish actors in collaborations that can make a real difference – both for sustainable social development and for Swedish innovative power.

 Definition of planning projects and main projects